aucloud/aucloud.github.io/docs/Platform_Overview/Service_Specifications.md

 ## Storage (STaaS)

 Cloudian Object Storage can be consumed directly from Cloud Director or via a web browser or compatible S3 object browser.
 With Cloudian you can deploy, manage and consume S3-compatible storage from within your AUCloud service.
-Cloudian is the industry’s most compatible S3 API exposing features including object lock.
+Cloudian boasts the most compatible S3 API, exposing features including object lock that provides customers with ransomware protection.

 | Features | Benefits |
 | -----------| -------------|